An Action News Investigation looked into police stops to shed more light on who is more likely to be stopped, and why.

 Outlaw said her department plans to incorporate more training on stop-and-frisk in the future, but the tool will remain at the disposal of officers.

 Bailey said although the progress Philadelphia police are making is encouraging, the pain still lingers.

 "The frustration, the anger, the humiliation, the torment, you can't explain it.
 So it's one of those things that every Black man would know what I'm talking about," he says.

-Action News Investigation: Racial disparities in Philadelphia police's use of stop-and-frisk, data shows
+Action News Investigation: Racial disparity in Philadelphia police use of stop-and-frisk, data shows